project-trans/MtF-wiki/content/en/docs/shelters.md

 Status: In trial operation

-Bylaws and application form: <https://trans-shelter.github.io> (In Chinese)
+Bylaws and application form: <https://trans-shelter.github.io> (in Chinese)

 ## The Nanjing Transgender Sanctuary